dsouzinator/rpi_dashcam/README.md

 * The script has two classes Camera and Management.
 The Camera class creates recording sessions for each camera.
 The Management class manages recording sessions and files.
 * Look at the [script](dashcam.py) for more information

+**conclusion notes**
+This setup assumes the car power goes off whenever the ignition key is turned off.
+Future work includes:
+  -* connecting a Real Time Clock
+  -* circuit and script when car ignition does not turn off power(can do away with capacitor)